reata/sqllineage/README.md

 graphviz also comes with Windows support, see [Graphviz Download](https://graphviz.org/download/) for details.

-After that, all the extra dependencies for sqllineage must be installled as well:
+After that, all the extra dependencies for sqllineage must be installed as well.
+It will install matplotlib and pygraphviz :
 ```
 pip install sqllineage[all]
 ```